nodejs/nodejs.org/pages/en/docs/guides/security/index.md

 ## OpenSSF Tools

-The [OpenSSF][] is leading several initiatives that can be very useful, especially if you plan to publish an Npm package.
+The [OpenSSF][] is leading several initiatives that can be very useful, especially if you plan to publish an npm package.
 These initiatives include:

 - [OpenSSF Scorecard][] Scorecard evaluates open source projects using a series of automated security risk checks.
 You can use it to proactively assess vulnerabilities and dependencies in your code base and make informed decisions about accepting vulnerabilities.
 - [OpenSSF Best Practices Badge Program][] Projects can voluntarily self-certify by describing how they comply with each best practice.
 This will generate a badge that can be added to the project.